Heading cross-country? We share what to pack for a road trip, so you have everything you will need on your next adventure.

 Enough Clothes and Emergency Quarters

-You must try to pack as much clothing as you think you’ll need, but also that you don’t force yourself to wear dirty clothing or the last resort.
+You must try to pack as much clothing as you think you’ll need, but also that you don’t force yourself to wear dirty clothing or a last resort.
 When you’re packing, pick up a couple of rolls of quarters as a change from a purchase or a local bank.
 These can be used in almost any laundromat in the country and will ensure that you’ll have clean clothes if nothing else.
 It may take a couple of hours to wash, but fresh clothes can feel incredible.

 A Paper Map